RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 protest, again hurting production and sharply cutting into profits.
 It takes

-some quick work and a heavy-handed threat of mass terminations to get things
+some heavy-handed threat of mass terminations to get things back to normal,

-back to normal, but by then the company has been irreversibly factionalized
+but by then the company has been irreversibly factionalized into contemptuous

 Obviously the decision to open the position up to any employee and having the